CCOMJHC/WIBL/UploadServer/README.md

 # WIBL upload-server
-This directory contains source code and tools for demonstrating a minimum viable upload server for receiving automatic uploads from WIBL data from WIBL loggers and storing the data into AWS S3-compatible object storage.
+This directory contains source code and tools for demonstrating a minimum viable upload server for receiving automatic uploads of WIBL data from WIBL loggers and storing the data into AWS S3-compatible object storage.

 ## AWS deployment
 WIBL upload-server can be deployed to AWS using [Terraform](https://developer.hashicorp.com/terraform).